meraaat/merat/content/resume/index.md

 ### Mobile Application Developer (Prior Stack)
 **Ubim • Kermanshah, Iran · On-site**
-*09/2019 - 10/2020*
+*04/2017 - 10/2020*

+- Designed and implemented a fully functional eBay-style e-commerce platform, partnering with **UI/UX** teams to create user-centric designs that received positive feedback from 90% of initial testers.
-- Architected and launched a cross-platform mobile application using **Flutter**, driving a 25% surge in customer engagement.
+- Architected and launched a cross-platform mobile application using **Flutter**, resulting in a 25% increase in customer engagement.
-- Propelled user acquisition to 1,500 users during the acceleration phase, achieving a 20% monthly growth rate.
+- Drove user acquisition to 1,500 users during the initial launch phase, achieving a 20% monthly growth rate.
-- Partnered with **UI/UX** designers to craft an intuitive interface, resulting in a 25% improvement in customer satisfaction scores.

-### Junior Mobile Application Developer (Prior Stack)
-**Behpouya • Kermanshah, Iran · On-Site**
-*04/2017 - 03/2019*

-- Designed and implemented a fully functional eBay-style e-commerce platform, collaborating with **UI/UX** teams to create user-centric design solutions that garnered positive feedback from 90% of initial testers.
-- Configured migration to **Flutter**, implementing sophisticated animations and modern **UI/UX** elements, resulting in a 40% increase in user engagement.
+- Led the migration to Flutter, implementing advanced animations and modern UI/UX elements, which increased user engagement by 40%.

 ## Education